dushyg/findFalcone/README.md

 The application is intergated with Google Lighthouse tool via script 'npm run lighthouse-report' whcic saves the Lighthouse report at location 'dist/findingFalcone/browser/lhreport.html'.

-Allows developers to trak and fail the build process fails if the lighthouse performance score < 70.
+Allows developers to trak and fail the build process if the lighthouse performance score < 70.

 Not integrating it in CI build process as there are issues with running it on Travis CI servers.